checkedc/checkedc-clang/docs/checkedc/Setup-and-Build.md

 The code for the Checked C version of LLVM/clang lives in two repositories: the [Checked C clang repo](https://github.com/Microsoft/checked-clang) and the [Checked C LLVM repo](https://github.com/Microsoft/checkedc-llvm).
 Each repo is licensed under the [University of Illinois/NCSA license](https://opensource.org/licenses/NCSA).
-See the file LICENSE.txt in either of the repos for complete details of licensing.
+See the file LICENSE.TXT in either of the repos for complete details of licensing.

 The tests live in the [Checked C repo](https://github.com/Microsoft/checkedc).These are language conformance tests, so they are placed with the specification, not with the compiler.